Information for Mentors

 Check out our website for key dates and forms that may be helpful to you as you explore interest in mentoring an APU student.
 Thank you for your desire to equip the next generation of disciples!

-Spiritual Mentoring Frequently Asked Questions
+Discipleship Mentoring Frequently Asked Questions

-What is “spiritual mentoring” at APU?
+What is “discipleship mentoring” at APU?

-Spiritual mentoring encourages students to share life together in intentional, Christ-centered, discipleship-focused relationships.
+Discipleship mentoring encourages students to share life together in intentional, Christ-centered, discipleship-focused relationships.
 Mature Christ-followers assist students in becoming fully devoted followers of Christ through regular, spiritually-focused conversations.
 When we use the term ‘discipleship,’ we do so with the intention of developing disciples of Jesus, young women and men who follow Jesus in the present age, who participate in the grand movement of the Kingdom of God.
 The goal of these mentorship relationships is spiritual growth, discipleship, and nurturing of undergraduate students.
 We ask that your time with your student be centered on their spiritual formation.
 You may choose to use the time for Bible study, prayer, or conversation about topics of faith, but we ask that you keep this goal as your central focus.
 We do not expect you to be your student’s counselor, parent, or spiritual authority.
 We desire for you to be a loving presence in the life of your student, to help them identify God’s presence in their circumstances, to provide a listening ear, a place of safety, and to encourage them in faith.

 How do the mentoring programs at APU work?